igorsoares/Exercicios-csharp/README.md

-# learning-csharp
+# 30 Exercises
- i'm learning csharp and here has some exercises
+ i'm learning csharp and here has some exercises.